Constraint Grammar can count!

 It’s exactly this “marking as even by deleting odd” that makes it a bit of a confusing read, so if you’d like to play around with an example, my full code with examples is available here, and vislcg3 is available here.

-Now that we are certain that we only accept even-length strings, it is safe to say that the first symbol must be an a, and the last must be a b:6
+Now that we are certain that we only accept even-length strings, it is safe to say that the first symbol must be an SELECT

-), and do likewise for the last position before the first definite b.
-Then we mark each candidate a and b as definite, and we continue:7
+), and do likewise for the last position before the first definite SELECT A

 In this section we show that CG3, restricted to sections and REMOVE